Managing your business’ inventory can get complicated, especially if you don’t have the right tools.

 Here’s how to do it:

-- In the Item tab, delete each detail line.
+3. In the “Item” tab, delete each detail line.

-- Go to the Expense tab, and delete the line you created before receiving the items.
+5. Go to the “Expense” tab, and delete the line you created before receiving the items.

 Key takeaways

-Now you know how to receive inventory in QuickBooks Online and learned about its other features that can help you improve your inventory management.
+Now you know how to receive inventory in QuickBooks Online and have learned about a number of its other features that help you improve your inventory management.

-Each business has unique needs that QuickBooks alone cannot cover.
-And this is where Method:CRM can fill in the blanks.
+That said, every business has unique needs that QuickBooks alone cannot cover.
+This is where Method:CRM fills in the blanks.

-Method is a fully-customizable, no-code platform that makes it easy to develop solutions tailored to your business.
-Its seamless, two-way sync with QuickBooks increases functionality by merging your customer data with your QuickBooks data.
+Method is a fully customizable, no-code platform in the QuickBooks marketplace that makes it easy to develop solutions tailored to your business.
+Its seamless, two-way sync with QuickBooks increases functionality by merging your customer data with your QuickBooks data to drive performance and customer service.

 Receiving inventory in QuickBooks FAQs